ntmbayfield/g88-lecture-docs/JavaScript/Closure/closure.md

 ---

-##A closure has access to its own scope, the outer functions variables, and the global variables.
+##A closure has access to its own scope, the outer function's variables, and the global variables.

 ---

 ## Closures have access to the outer function's variables - even after the outer function returns.

-^ Yep, so when functions in JavaScript execute they ue the same scope chain that was in effect when they were created.
+^ Yep, so when functions in JavaScript execute they use the same scope chain that was in effect when they were created.

 ---